University of Virginia cancels 21-gun salute from Veterans Day ceremony

 "Freedom isn't free," he added.
 "There's a cost and that cost is born by the veterans and the families of those veterans."

 The vigil and Veterans Day event began at 4 p.m.
-Monday and will end Tuesday, according to the news station.
+Monday and ends Tuesday, according to the news station.

 Ryan said the salute isn't required for Veterans Days ceremonies, as opposed to Memorial Day.